kot149/zmk-battery-center/README.md

 ### Cannot open the app on macOS

-- On macOS, the app is blocked from opening as it is not signed.
-Remove the app from quarantine by running the following command in the terminal:
+On macOS, the app is blocked from opening as it is not signed.
+Allow the app to open by either:
+- Open System Settings > Privacy & Security > Security and click `Open Anyway`.
+- Or, run the following command in the terminal to remove the app from quarantine:
   ```sh
   sudo xattr -d com.apple.quarantine /Applications/zmk-battery-center.app
   ```